 Now you're armed with an estimate of home market value.
-Typically, at least for Toronto real estate and the surrounding area, good listings sell at a price that is within 3% of the list price.
+Typically, at least for Toronto real estate and the surrounding area, at the time of writing, good listings were selling at a price that was within 3% of the list price.
 Your area may be a little different.
 Depending on market conditions, though, sale prices could be considerably lower or even exceed the asking price, especially in a multiple bid situation.
 At this point in time, your agent's opinion regarding market conditions and real estate values in your area is invaluable.

 Since a bit of ...

 ... and obviously depending on your agent's opinion, consider offering a price that is maybe 5% under list, assuming the list price is reasonable.
 More often than not, the seller is going to counter-offer back to you at what is often the ultimate sale price.
 If, in your view, they're being unreasonable, you can certainly counter their counter-offer.
 But in my experience, this is uncommon.

 Factors to consider when determining the amount of your initial offer are the other ...